-Gabigol, Keane, Quaresma and the worst 10 Inter transfers of all time
+The 10 worst Inter Milan transfers of all time

-Inter remain one of the biggest sides in Europe and one of the most successful in Europe.
+Inter Milan remain one of the biggest sides in Europe and one of the most successful in Europe - having won three Champions League titles.

-However, like any big club, their history has been peppered with transfer deals that simply have not worked out.
+However, like any big club, their history has been peppered with transfer deals that simply have not worked out, particularly during Massimo Moratti's reign as president.

-That may be due to bad scouting, an inflated transfer fee, or simply a once-promising player who turned out not as good as hoped.
+Whether it was due to bad scouting, an inflated transfer fee, or simply a once-promising player who turned out not as good as hoped, Inter have had their fair share of shockers on the transfer market.

 Here are Inter's 10 worst transfers ever.